kmissoumi/proxy-party/README.md

 ## Notes

-- Do **NOT** distribute to customers.
+- Do **NOT** distribute to customers!
-  - Access to the SE 1Password vault is required to retrieve encrypted credentials to access WonderProxy and the Charles proxy site license.
+- Access to the SE 1Password vault ~~is required~~ will eventually be required.
+  - One-time CLi configuration requires your [_Secret Key_][51].
+  - An access token is used to retrieve Proxy Party credentials.
+    - Token TTL is 30m.
+  - The SE vault stores the following secrets.
+    - An encrypted access token for WonderProxy.
+    - A site license for CharlesProxy.

-- There is NO *support*.
+- There is **NO** support but what we make for ourselves.
   - No stockade.
   - No guard tower.
   - No electronic frontier.